doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

 DQL SELECT clause
 ~~~~~~~~~~~~~~~~~

-The select clause of a DQL query specifies what appears in the
+The SELECT clause of a DQL query specifies what gets hydrated in
-query result.
-The composition of all the expressions in the select
-clause also influences the nature of the query result.
+the query result.
+You are always returned usable objects, but any
+associated objects not included in the SELECT clause will be
+proxies (ie. unhydrated).
+They get hydrated by Doctrine when
+they're read by your code, but that means at least one additional
+database access.

 Here is an example that selects all users with an age > 20: